School Building Project

 • Factors Affecting Enrollment:

-Decline in population is being experienced all over the regional population, not just North Adams.
+A population decline is being experienced all over the regional population, not just North Adams.

 Population trends may change due to factors like employment growth, housing, and educational opportunities (e.g., the reopening of North Adams Regional Hospital).